Meet the Community Ambassadors

 The role of a Community Ambassador

-The Community Ambassador Project will be led by the City of Monash in partnership with community groups and service providers with funds from the State Government.
+The Community Ambassador Project is coordinated by Monash Council in partnership with community groups and service providers, supported by funds from the State Government.

 - Share with Council their thoughts and priorities for promoting social cohesion and community harmony

 - Participate in project planning and contribute to consultative processes

 - Assist Council to identify appropriate activities that strengthen neighbourliness

 - Shape training in community leadership and bystander intervention

 - Shape strategies to assist mainstream groups engage with CALD groups and to also develop their capabilities to implement change.